thiagoald/copy-move-forgery-detection-mlbp/README.md

 ## Setup

-Any dataset containing images produced by copy-move forgery should do.
-To replicate my results, you can download the same dataset used by [this paper](http://www.diid.unipa.it/cvip/pdf/ArdizzoneBrunoMazzola.pdf).
+Any dataset containing images produced by copy-move forgery should do (with minimal adaptations).
+To replicate the results, you can download the same dataset used by [this paper](http://www.diid.unipa.it/cvip/pdf/ArdizzoneBrunoMazzola.pdf).

 ## Run